thank you for visiting! If you are reading this, I probably contacted you online to ask for a donation or sponsorship for

 When I reached my 35th birthday, my body crashed, the result of many years of stress and bad eating.
 I come from a family with good principles regarding eating, sleeping and everything that has to do with maintaining a healthy life.
 Still, I focused on work and at some point my body said ‘if you are not going to stop, I will’.
 While recovering, I had to learn again how to cook at home, eat regular meals, exercise better and maintain a work-life balance – is still a work in progress.
 Some years later, while taking more time for reflection, I started this blog, Disaster in the Kitchen, to challenge me, my friends and the public in cooking at home, even if we are, well, big or small disasters.
 (I can burn a perfect veggie lasagna!).

 While I am dealing with my own issues, there is an epidemic of obesity around me.
 Children in my country, as everywhere in the EU or other developed countries are at risk and society is not doing enough to educate and protect them.
 There is a deficit in skills on how to read labels and how to cook nutritional food.
 In the same time, the change in climate will put a stress on the current lifestyle, and people here don’t seem to know how to deal with it.
+And don’t let me start telling you about all the extra challenges brought to all of us from the war in our neighbor country, Ukraine!!!

 So, here is the plan: